INGESTRE & TIXALL

 We are concerned that all local residents should be treated equally and therefore try to ensure that planning permission is always obtained where it is legally required.

-A notice giving the Location, Application Number, where the plans can be consulted, and the last date for representations to be sent to the Chairman or Clerk, will be displayed on the nearest parish notice board, where appropriate.
+A notice giving the Location, Application Number, where the plans can be consulted, and the last date for representations to be sent to the Chairman or Clerk, will be displayed on the nearest

-Ingestre Plans will be deposited in the 2nd garage of Mrs G.Broadbent at Maple Cottage, 8, Home Farm Court, Ingestre, and returned to the Clerk with any comments by the required date.
+parish notice board, where appropriate.
+Tixall Plans are available in the Summer House at 2, The Hanyards.
+Ingestre Plans will be deposited in Mrs Haenelt’s outhouse at The Lindens, and returned to the Clerk with any comments by the required date.

 Wherever possible, individual Councillors will try and contact any interested parties, including immediate neighbours, so that they are aware of what is going on and can make their views known to us or the Borough Planning Dept.

-Difficulties have arisen as the Borough Council registers "any Parish Council response which expresses any degree of dissatisfaction with a proposal as an objection."
+Difficulties have arisen in the past when the Borough Council registered "any Parish Council response which expresses any degree of dissatisfaction with a proposal as an objection."
 We feel very strongly that as we are not the planning authority, we should not necessarily have to decide whether we support or oppose a particular development.
 However, we do feel that we can make useful representations on specific details using our local knowledge.
+We have now reached agreement with the Borough Council to publish our summarised representations as written by us in their officer’s report, where we have included summaries, i.e for more controversial applications.

 Copies of all Parish Council replies to the Borough Council, etc. on Planning Matters are available for consultation on application to the Parish Clerk.
 The planning consents or permissions including any specific conditions, are included as appendices to the minutes.
-Unfortunately, when a condition is subject to a Section 106 Agreement, the application is not granted until that agreement has been completed; the Parish Council does not receive the permission document until the Section 106 Agreement has been signed.

-All decision notices and other planning information are now available from the Borough Council Planning website at: http://www.staffordbc.gov.uk/static/page3611.htm
+All decision notices and other planning information are now available from the Borough Council Planning website at: https://www.staffordbc.gov.uk/planning-public-access

-We are now consulted as an adjacent parish for significant developments just outside our boundaries, and eventually receive copies of the decision notices on these applications.
+We are now usually consulted as an adjacent parish for significant developments just outside our boundaries, and eventually receive copies of the decision notices on these applications.

 The Parish Council encourages the provision of adequate garages in any new developments.

-21. TREE PRESERVATION
+22. TREE PRESERVATION

 The Parish Council supports the preservation of all mature trees visible to the public, especially those along the roadside.

-22. LITERATURE
+23. LITERATURE

 In addition the Parish Clerk has copies of:-

-a) 6 inch Ordnance Survey Sheets of Ingestre & Tixall, i.e. equivalent to 1:50,000
+a) 6 inch Ordnance Survey Sheets of Ingestre & Tixall, i.e. equivalent to 1:10,000

 b) The Definitive Map of Public Rights of Way in Ingestre & Tixall